Cutting Granite Slabs

 If there is a Crack or a missing chunk in the Slab, you can easily repair it using the Satellite City NCF Glue.
 If you get the Repair Kit, you will have three bottles (Green, Red, Yellow) and a Spray which functions as an Accelerator.

-The Red Bottle, named Super Liquit, as it names implies is very liquid and can be used to Seal small Cracks.
-The Yellow bottle, or Super T, is a more dense glue, which might be used to to Seal more deeper holes.
-The Green bottle, or Special T, has a viscosity similar to honey, and should be used to fill bigger gaps or missing chunks.
+The Red Bottle, named Super Liquit, as it implies, is very liquid and can be used to Seal small Cracks.
+The Yellow bottle, or Super T, is a dense glue that might be used to Seal deeper holes.
+The Green bottle, or Special T, has a viscosity similar to honey and should be used to fill more significant gaps or missing chunks.

 Once the Glue has been applied, the Spray (Aerosol Accelerator) must be applied.
-Once dry, you can remove the remaining applying vertically a Razor Blade.
+Once dry, you can remove the remaining glue by applying a Razor Blade vertically.

-Using this kind of Glue is a lifesaver in many cases, where a small crack coul ruin everything.
-If you take proper caution, you will never lose a Slab again due to a Crack on it.
-Always double check it before Cutting Granite Slabs.
+Using this kind of Glue is a lifesaver in many cases, where a small crack could ruin everything.
+If you take proper caution, you will never lose a Slab again due to a Crack.
+Always double-check it before Cutting Granite Slabs.

 Marking your Slab for Cutting…